What is Structural Glass?

-IQ’s experience and expertise in the area of structural glass is wide-reaching, having worked on some of the most challenging and complex glass projects within the UK over the past 20 years.
+IQ’s experience and expertise in the area of structural glazing is wide-reaching, having worked on some of the most challenging and complex glass projects within the UK over the past 20 years.

-There are many areas of design and implementation to take into consideration when creating a structural glass installation, including installation feasibility, access to site, experienced installers, weatherproofing and precise silicone application.
+There are many areas of design and implementation to take into consideration when creating a structural glazing installation, including installation feasibility, access to site, experienced installers, weatherproofing and precise silicone application.

-As each installation of structural glass created by IQ Glass is bespoke and designed to suit each design requirement this in-depth working knowledge of frameless glazing and its working boundaries is imperative.
+As each installation of architectural glass created by IQ Glass is bespoke and designed to suit each design requirement this in-depth working knowledge of frameless glazing and its working boundaries is imperative.

-With an in-house installations team with a dedicated mastic division, experienced contract managers and a long and extensive history of structural glass detailing and design IQ Glass really are the first choice for architects and designers looking to create a frameless, structural glass assembly.
+With an in-house installations team with a dedicated mastic division, experienced contract managers and a long and extensive history of frameless glass detailing and design IQ Glass really are the first choice for architects and designers looking to create a frame-less, structural glass assembly.

 Popular Structural Glass Installations

 - Structural Glass Roofs